mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

 ## Outline of Curriculum

-The CKAD exam only covers Kubernetes knowledge in a certain level.
+The CKAD exam only covers Kubernetes knowledge at a certain level.
 It is defined in the [CKAD Exam Curriculum](https://github.com/cncf/curriculum).
 Do not over-learn!

 The following items cover most knowledge points that you may need for the exam:

- - API Version: most resource type covered in the exam belongs to `core` group and are currently in the version `v1`.
-There are several special cases that are listed below.
+ - API Version: most resource type covered in the exam belongs to the `core` group and are currently in the version `v1`.
+Several special cases are listed below.
    - v1: Pod, Service, ConfigMap, Secret, PersistentVolumeClaim, Namespace, ServiceAccount, Node
    - apps/v1: Deployment
    - batch/v1: Job